Juncker calls for broad Greek political backing for bailout

 Juncker said that Greece's new government must respect the bailout agreement struck with the euro zone in July, or EU resolve to keep Athens in the single currency bloc could change.

-"We have agreed on a program and I would like this program to be respected by all future Greek governments.
-This time we all need to realize that we are serious and for real and we require respect of the arrangements and agreements that have been reached," Juncker said.
+"We have agreed on a programme and I would like this programme to be respected by all future Greek governments.
+This time we all need to realise that we are serious and for real and we require respect of the arrangements and agreements that have been reached," Juncker said.

 "If this time rules agreed will not be respected, the reaction of the European Union and the euro zone will be different."